bertofurth/Seagate-Central-Debian/README.md

 to the IP address of the unit.
 The default username when using the firmware images published in the Releases section of this project is "sc" and the password is "SCdebian2022".
-You should then elevate to the root user by issuing the "su" command using the default root password which is also "SCdebian2022" as per the following example.
+You should then elevate to the root user by issuing the "su -" command using the default root password which is also "SCdebian2022" as per the following example.

     Linux SC-debian 5.15.86-sc #2 SMP Fri Jan 6 22:43:06 AEDT 2023 armv6l